 In all of my jobs, I was always that person in the office who had the stacked snack drawer full of everything from healthy options (like nuts and fruit) to healthier junk food for those rough days (like chewy ginger candies and chocolate-covered almonds).
 Now that I work from home, I keep my kitchen stocked up for the inevitable breaks in my day that require a bite or two… or three.

-I mentioned a few of these in my food diary but in this post, I’m going to go over my favorite sweet and salty snacks in detail.
+I mentioned a few of these in my food diary but in this post, I’m going to go over my favorite sweet and salty, easy and healthy snacks in detail.
 The best part?
 They’re all gluten and dairy free.
 I’d love to hear more about what you snack on.
 I’m always on the hunt to expand my options!

-Hummus- This is my go-to number one all time favorite snack.
+Hummus- This is my go-to, all-time favorite easy and healthy snack.
 I buy 2-3 flavors each week and eat it on top of salads at lunch, but mostly in between meals with either gluten free crackers, tortilla chips, or baby carrots.
 My favorite brand of hummus is Roots, one that I discovered recently and now see popping up everywhere.
 The Mango-Sriracha flavor is amazing and the Roasted Garlic is like comfort food to me.
 I also love the Whole Foods brand and Abrahams Traditional Style hummus.

 Chips + Salsa/Guacamole- Despite my long list below of sweet snacks, I promise I’m more of a salty person than a sweet one.
 I’d much rather binge on a bag of tortilla chips than cookies any day.
 Chips and guac is probably my biggest downfall.
 This is one of those snacks where, once I start, it’s very hard to stop.
 Sometimes I sub in carrots for the chips, but let’s be real, it’s not even close to as good.

 Pesto- Ok this is the last of the dips I promise!
 But I’m a dip kinda girl, what can I say.
 I make boatloads of my vegan basil pesto in the summer and then sub in arugula or spinach in the fall/winter.
-I’ll dip crackers, bread, or veggies for another favorite.
+I’ll dip crackers, bread, or veggies for another favorite easy and healthy snack.

 Nori Sesame Popcorn- I randomly picked up a bag of Pop Art’s Nori Sesame flavor once on a whym, and it became one of my favorite snacks!
 It’s salty with a dash of sweetness and packs a superfood punch with sesame seeds and seaweed.
 So addictive.
 Now I need to try all of the other flavors.
 Thai Coconut Curry and Rosemary Truffle are at the top of my list.